 For more information on existing regional conditions and SCAG-supported strategies for improving our region’s safety, please review the 2016 RTP/SCS Safety and Security Appendix.

-Southern California Association of Governments' (SCAG) Safety and Security Program seeks to support the capabilities of local and county governments to better protect its region's transportation systems and critical infrastructures, as well as to enhance the overall level of preparedness for responding to harmful incidents or disasters.
+SCAG's Security Program seeks to support the capabilities of local and county governments to better protect the region's transportation systems and critical infrastructure, as well as to enhance the overall level of preparedness for responding to harmful incidents or disasters.

 Within that construct, SCAG has four security roles:

-- Provide a policy forum to help develop regional consensus and education on security policies and emergency response.
+- Provide a policy forum to help develop regional consensus and education on security policies and emergency responses.

-- Assist in the planning and programming of transportation infrastructure repairs.
+- Assist in expediting the planning and programming of transportation infrastructure repairs from major disasters.

-- Leverage projects and planning functions (including Intelligent Transportation Systems) that can enhance or provide benefit to transportation security efforts and those responsible for planning and responding to emergencies.
+- Leverage projects and planning functions (including Intelligent Transportation Systems) that can enhance or provide benefits to transportation security efforts and those responsible for planning and responding to emergencies.

-- Become a central repository/mirror for regional geo-data that can be used for planning, training, response and relief efforts of security and emergency stakeholders.
+- Become a central repository/mirror for regional geo-data that can be used for planning, training, response and relief efforts of law enforcement personnel and emergency responders.